-Mike Fergie (aka Suitcase Sound System) is CFM's Dubplate 2020/21 runner up and has kicked off our live streaming capability with an incredible performance filmed at CfM.
-He studies Music Technology at UWE Bristol and makes deep dub for his sound system inspired by Jamaican dance music culture.
+Mike Fergie (aka Suitcase Sound System) was a previous runner up in CFM's Dubplate competition and kicked off our live streaming capability with an incredible performance filmed at CfM.
+He studied Music Technology at UWE Bristol and makes deep dub for his sound system inspired by Jamaican dance music culture.

 Fergie started the Suitcase Sound System in 2012 along with an artist and DJ called Casey.